JaspervB-tud/reference_set_selection_benchmark/README.md

 In addition, for the SARS-CoV-2 experiments we also used VSEARCH (v2.28.1) and VLQ's selection methodology.

 ### MASH
 We first generate MASH sketches for all genomes, which are then used to estimate (dis)similarity between them.
 From hereon we assume that the user is in the `root` directory as shown in the folder structure in the Organization section.
-Note that we run these commands FOR EVERY SPECIES/LINEAGE, in order to ensure that there is a selection for every species/lineage.
+Note that we run these commands FOR EVERY SPECIES/LINEAGE, but only show the command for a single species/lineage here.
 If a species/lineage only has a single available assembly/genome, then the selection is omitted, and the single available genome is always used.
 ```bash
 # In the bacterial setting
 mash sketch -s 1000 -S 123456 -k 21 -o genomes/species_X/mash_sketches.msh genomes/species_X/*.fa